Doug Derryberry official website: www.dougberryberry.com.

 I played on a couple tracks.
 I really enjoy the new record.
 It took a little time to get used to because sonically and thematically it is a major departure from anything he’s done before.
 The mixes are very tight and cool sounding.
 And there’s some really cool blowing sections.
 And then lyrically, it appears silly and light on the surface of it, but then the more i get in to it, the more I realize there are other levels to it and there’s some really sage notions in there about life and celebrity and pop culture.

-And what’s in your immediate future, Doug?
+What’s in your immediate future, Doug?

 Well, the Hornsby show is about to kick back into high gear which I’m very much looking forward to, and then in August I’m mixing a record with c r a v i n’ d o g s and then …. who knows….